JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ## Numerical Data
+THIS IS TO BE RE-WRITTEN IN THE STYLE OF `Dataset`!!!

 In the most general case, the numerical data representing the evolution of a system are in the form of time-series. `DynamicalSystems.jl` offers many methods that accept numerical data.
 A general convention stated in the documentation string of all functions is the following: `foo(dataset)`.